Collaboration Summit 2026

 Fire Knows No Boundaries

-The James A. and Louise McClure Center for Public Policy Research at the University of Idaho and the Andrus Center for Public Policy at Boise State University are hosting a one-day Collaboration Summit to highlight Idaho partnerships formed around responses to wildland fire, across boundaries and dynamic landscapes, both human and natural.
+The James A. and Louise McClure Center for Public Policy Research and the Rangeland Center at the University of Idaho and the Andrus Center for Public Policy at Boise State University are hosting a one-day Collaboration Summit to highlight Idaho partnerships formed around responses to wildland fire, across boundaries and dynamic landscapes, both human and natural.

 The Summit will be interactive; collaboration practitioners will set the stage for engagement, connecting participants with frameworks that can help to navigate natural resources challenges.
 Speakers will share wildland fire collaboration successes and challenges, ranging from wildland fire preparation to long-term ecosystem resilience on fire-prone landscapes, highlighting approaches and strategies.
 Sessions will include perspectives from communities, governments, industry, and the latest research.